DIET - EXERCISE - FITNESS For Life

 and your glutes

-the one you need to sit down on",
+you need to sit down on",

 · Stand with knees slightly bent, feet shoulder-width apart, holding medium or heavy dumbbells in each hand with weights at sides, elbows slightly bent, palms in and abs tight.